The Rundown is where I recollect and wrap-up stuff every two months. Check out other wrap-up posts here.

 I’ve Got You Covered!

 Not reading doesn’t stop me from browsing on Goodreads and finding these gems!
-I honestly love illustrated covers so I’m sharing these recent releases from the past two months.
+I honestly love illustrated covers so I’m sharing a rundown of these recent releases from the past two months.
 And here’s to hoping that I could read at least one of them 🥂

 Fat Chance, Charlie Vega by Crystal Maldonado